kwonminki/Asyrp_official/README.md

 If you want to use your own defined-t_edit (e.g., 500) and defined-t_boost (e.g., 200), you don't need to get LPIPS distances.

-For that case, you can simply use arguments :
+For that case, you can can use the below arguments:
 ```
 --user_defined_t_edit 500       \
 --user_defined_t_addnoise 200   \
 ```

 If you want to train with sampled images, you don't need to precompute real images.
-For that case you can simply use argument :
+For that case you can use the below argument:
 ```
 --load_random_noise
 ```